the-turing-way/the-turing-way/conferences/abstracts/RSECon19-BinderHub-workshop-application.md

 _What technological requirements do you have for your session?
 Do you have any accessibility needs that we should consider when planning when and where to include your contribution?_

 The workshop would need enough red and green post-its for each participant for the "traffic light" system.
+(I can bring some, but a back up stash would be appreciated.)

 Attendees will require:
 * a "Free Trial" subscription to Azure;